philiplb/CRUDlex/docs/api/MySQLData.rst

         :param $idToData: a reference to the map entity id to raw entity data
         :param $manyField:

+    .. php:method:: enrichWithMany($rows)

+        Fetches to the rows belonging many-to-many entries and adds them to the rows.

+        :type $rows: array
+        :param $rows: the rows to enrich
+        :returns: array the enriched rows

     .. php:method:: saveMany(Entity $entity)

         First, deletes all to the given entity related many-to-many entries from